Internet censorship in Pakistan: Jyllands-Posten Muhammad cartoons

-The Jyllands-Posten Muhammad cartoons controversy began after 12 editorial cartoons, most of which depicted the Islamic prophet Muhammad, were published in the Danish newspaper Jyllands-Posten on 30 September 2005.
+The Jyllands-Posten Muhammad cartoons controversy began after 12 editorial cartoons, most of which had depictions of Muhammad, were published in the Danish newspaper Jyllands-Posten on 30 September 2005.
 This led to protests across the Muslim world, some of which escalated into violence with instances of firing on crowds of protestors, resulting in more than 100 reported deaths, and included the bombing of the Danish embassy in Pakistan, setting fire to the Danish Embassies in Syria, Lebanon and Iran, storming of European buildings, and the burning of the Danish, Dutch, Norwegian, French, and German flags in Gaza City.
 The posting of the cartoons online added to the controversy.

 On 1 March 2006 the Supreme Court of Pakistan directed the government to keep tabs on Internet sites displaying the cartoons and called for an explanation from authorities as to why these sites had not been blocked earlier.
 On 2 March 2006, pursuant to a petition filed under Article 184(3) of the Constitution of Pakistan, the Supreme Court sitting en banc ordered the Pakistan Telecommunication Authority (PTA) and other government departments to adopt measures for blocking websites showing blasphemous content.
 The Court also ordered Attorney General Makhdoom Ali Khan to explore laws which would enable blocking of objectionable websites.
 In announcing the decision, Chief Justice Iftikhar Muhammad Chaudhry, said, "We will not accept any excuse or technical objection on this issue because it relates to the sentiments of the entire Muslim world.
 All authorities concerned will have to appear in the Court on the next hearing with reports of concrete measures taken to implement our order".

 Consequently, the government kept tabs on a number of websites hosting the cartoons deemed to be sacrilegious.
 This ban included all the weblogs hosted at the popular blogging service blogger.com, as some bloggers had put up copies of the cartoons – particularly many non-Pakistani blogs.

 A three-member bench headed by Chief Justice Chaudhry, summoned the country's Attorney General as well as senior communication ministry officials to give a report of "concrete measures for implementation of the court's order".
 At the hearing on 14 March 2006, the PTA informed the Supreme Court that all websites displaying the Muhammad cartoons had been blocked.
 The bench issued directions to the Attorney General of Pakistan, Makhdoom Ali Khan, to assist the court on how it could exercise jurisdiction to prevent the availability of blasphemous material on websites the world over.

 The blanket ban on the blogspot.com blogs was lifted on 2 May 2006.
 Shortly thereafter the blanket ban was reimposed and extended to Typepad blogs.
 The blanket ban on the blogspot.com blogs was later lifted again.

 Allegations of suppressing vote-rigging videos by the Musharraf administration were also leveled by Pakistani bloggers, newspapers, media, and Pakistani anti-Musharraf opposition parties.
 The ban was lifted on 26 February 2008.